The Poetics of Aristotle by Aristotle

 This publication is available for unrestricted use.
 It is available for public use and education.

 1 year agoSurprisingly enough, it provides a comprehensive overview perfect for everyone.
-I will read more from this author.
+I would gladly recommend this title.